-This post was generously written by Jessica Perkins of English Lass in LA.
+This post, “Water On My Mind” was generously written by Jessica Perkins of English Lass in LA.

 The Physical Geography course I just completed taught me more about our world and the acute water pollution challenges that confront us.
 There is an island of rubbish twice the size of Texas in the Pacific Ocean and 99% of seabirds have plastic in their stomachs.
 The news isn’t all bad—plastic straw bans are coming to Seattle and nearby Malibu; the bans were attributable to outrage over a viral video of a sea turtle with a straw in his nose.
 We’ve adapted to using reusable bags at the supermarket—public opinion was partly swayed because of reports that sea turtles were confusing plastic bags for jellyfish.
 The next challenge is to address the environmental harm of plastic bottles—let’s see if we can mobilize around this cause without any hapless sea turtles getting hurt!

 In just the US, 50 billion water bottles are sold a year and only 23% gets recycled.
 This means about 38 billion water bottles are destined to spend up to 1,000 years in a landfill before they break down and others will wind up in the ocean.
 Using a reusable bottle is not only better for your health than a plastic one-time use bottle (you avoid the chemical Bisphenol A [BPA] the bottles are made from), it also saves you money in the long-run.